 pass the course, students must complete at least 80% of a set of ‘core tasks’

 set each week, and five longer assignments, each of which relate to sections of

 core tasks should take about two hours per week, and the longer assignments will

 probably take another five hours altogether.

-IF YOU HAVE JUST BEEN ADDED TO THIS COURSE PLEASE EMAIL DINAH WARD (firstname.lastname@example.org) SO SHE CAN SEND YOU ACCESS DETAILS
+IF YOU HAVE JUST BEEN ADDED TO THIS COURSE PLEASE EMAIL HEATHER WILSON (firstname.lastname@example.org) SO SHE CAN SEND YOU ACCESS DETAILS

 Sorry, there are no sessions scheduled for this seminar at the moment.
 You can express add an expression of interest to your basket and you will be notified when any new sessions become available.